appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 root@ubuntu-6c6d9795f4-sjn8p:/# chmod +x script.sh
 root@ubuntu-6c6d9795f4-sjn8p:/# ./script.sh
 ```
-We have successfully send the loads , now its time to check what happened in the ProxySQL end.
+We have successfully sent the loads, now it's time to check what happened in the ProxySQL end.

-### Check load distribution
+#### Check load distribution
-Lets exec into any of the ProxySQL pods and login to the admin console as before.<br>
+Let's exec into any of the ProxySQL pods and login to the admin console as before.<br>
 * Now run the following command,
 ```shell
 MySQL [(none)]> select hostname, Queries, Client_Connections_created from stats_proxysql_servers_metrics;